captaingreem/Skid-Scammers-list/README.md

 ---

 #### **Disclaimer:** *this repo was skidded by CryptoScem [here](https://github.com/0xCryptix/list-of-scammers) with false informations about Zentoh.
-Zentoh has only 1 github, [0x32Moon](https://github.com/0x32Moon), he gave no proof because there are no one other, "terminated shop 2 times" is also fake because this is not the terminated error, the shop is just not existing 🤡 Stay safe and beware of scams*
+Zentoh has only 1 github, [0x32Moon](https://github.com/0x32Moon), he gave no one proof because there are no one other, "terminated shop 2 times" is also fake because this is not the terminated error, the shop is just not existing 🤡 Stay safe and beware of scams*
 Zentoh is a good guy, also legit for paid things, that's just why I'm not talking him here

 ![Zentoh-Cryptoscem](https://user-images.githubusercontent.com/103531256/175576905-3d39f193-0ceb-49e4-ad61-375289aca6d8.png)